boetiusj/hugo/content/pages/reviews.md

 **Very respectful of us and our property, thorough and detailed in _\their work**\\
 _7_/19/2011_\
 When I requested a bid, Mike got back to me quickly to set up a time to come do a free estimate.
 He was thorough and took the time to discuss what we wanted in a paint job; then he had the estimate back to me in just a day or two.
 Our estimate was spot-on accurate and affordable.
 The painting crew were efficient - a half day of prep work, two days to paint our exterior including trim, front door and shutters.
 Everything was clearly spelled out in the contract and executed as promised.
 My husband and I were extremely pleased with how professional the painters were.
 They were very respectful of us and our property, thorough and detailed in their work, and by the time they were done it looked like they had never been there on our yard.
 The paint job looks fantastic and we've already had a number of compliments from neighbors.
-I would not hesitate to go with Crestwood again for a quality, professional paint job.
+I would not hesitate to go with Crestwood again for a quality, professional paint job.\
 Kara H.

 **Highly Recomended!**\
 _5/23/2011_\
 Mike and his guys did a great job with our exterior painting!
 We had a few changes along the way and battled rain, but Mike stayed the course throughout and ensured a high-quality job.
-Highly Recomended!
+Highly Recomended!\
 Gerram M.

 > The estimate turnaround was quick and included a rather detailed SOW as well insurance documentation --very professional and better than any of the others I'd received.

 **Professional, personable, punctual**\
 _5/10/2011_\
 Crestwood Painting, the Kansas City professional, personable, punctual, painting company, not only did and does an excellent job; they were neat, courteous, and hardworking and provided an estimate accurate to the penny.
-While Crestwood painting is not th
+While Crestwood painting is not th\
 Dave B.

 **Entire team was polite and courteous**\
 _5/6/2011_\
 We recently had our house painted by Crestwood Painting; the entire process from start to finish was fantastic.
 We were given an accurate (and affordable) estimate in a timely manner, the work was completed on time, and the entire team was polite and courteous.
 It's hard to find this level of professionalism and high quality results; Crestwood Painting sets the bar very high no other painting company came close during our vetting process.
-Crestwood Painting is THE Kansas City painter you can trust to do a 5 star job.
+Crestwood Painting is THE Kansas City painter you can trust to do a 5 star job.\
 Tiffany I.

 > The crew was extremely thorough, quiet, polite and very, very tidy.

 **Would not hesitate to use them again**\
 _3/29/2011_\
 Crestwood Painting recently painted the interior of my small West Plaza apartment.
 The job was one that other painters may have passed on due to the size of the apartment and the condition of the plaster and lathe walls but the representative providing the estimate took the job seriously and professionally.
 The painter was talented, courteous, showed up on time and worked all day.
 When I realized I had chosen the wrong color for the bedroom it was repainted the next day without complaint or hesitation.
-I would highly recommend Crestwood and would not hesitate to use them again.
+I would highly recommend Crestwood and would not hesitate to use them again.\
 Todd W.

-**Easy to work with on scheduling for our fairly small job**\
+**Easy to work with on scheduling for our fairly small job** _3/21/2011_\
-_3/21/2011_\
 Crestwood Painting just completed an interior/exterior painting job in our Brookside home.
 They did a great job in matching colors and were easy to work with on scheduling for our fairly small job.
-It's the best experience we've had with a Kansas City painter.
+It's the best experience we've had with a Kansas City painter.\
 Jeff B.

-**Fair estimate, worked full days, and were extremely neat and _\courteous**\\
+**Fair estimate, worked full days, and were extremely neat and courteous** _2_/15/2011_\
-_2_/15/2011_\
 Crestwood Painting did a wonderful job on my kitchen cabinets.
 They gave an accurate and fair estimate, worked full days, and were extremely neat and courteous.
 They also worked during regular business hours so we could be out of the house.
-I look forward
+I look forwar
 Pat R.

-**They showed promptly on the agreed day at the agreed time**\
+**They showed promptly on the agreed day at the agreed time** _2/10/2011_\
-_2/10/2011_\
 When I called Crestwood Painting and asked about painting my basement ceiling, he came right away to give an estimate on his day off.
 His price was fair and accurate, and he assured me that "the price would not be a penny over this cost".
 They showed promptly on the agreed day at the agreed time, and did the work very well!
 I would agree that they are one of the best Kansas City interior painters!
 They used high quality paint, and did not over charge for it!
-I would go to them again any time I need something painted!
+I would go to them again any time I need something painted
 William W.

 > Quick.
 Professional.
 Clean.
 > ...knew exactly what needed to be done and went above and beyond.
 > What else could you ask for?

-**Calls were answered, e-mails returned**\
+**Calls were answered, e-mails returned**
 _1/19/2011_\
 I had Crestwood Painting do some interior painting in my home and could not have been more impressed.
 Mike was very attentive and customer friendly.
 Communication awesome - calls were answered, e-mails returned - this is NOT common with many contractors.
 Just very, very professional and impressive from the initial contact to gain a quote to the actual job being finished.
-I would STRONGLY Recommend Crestwood for any painting needs you might have.
+I would STRONGLY Recommend Crestwood for any painting needs you might have.\
 Justin F.

 **"...in a most professional manner"**\
 _1/7/2011_\
 Can't add much to the other reviews.
 Crestwood painted our sun room (with three skylights) and our family room in a most professional manner.
-They moved furniture, prepped all the surfaces, repaired cracks, sanded, primed and painted and replaced the furn
+They moved furniture, prepped all the surfaces, repaired cracks, sanded, primed and painted and replaced the furn\
 John G.

-**The most professional I have seen**\
+**The most professional I have seen**
 _12/27/2010_\
 I wanted to put my house on the market and called Mike Kelly at Crestwood.
 Mike had a bid to me within 48 hours of our meeting.
 He started and completed his work in advance of both timelines.
 Best of all, the work was the most professional  I have seen.
-The cost was reasonable and e everything was cleaned up at the end of each day.
+The cost was reasonable and e everything was cleaned up at the end of each day.\
 Janet W.

 > This was the best experience my family and I have ever had working with a contractor!
 Our home looks beautiful, with all the work finished on time in a professional manner.

-**Totally professional, reliable and committed to detail**\
+**Totally professional, reliable and committed to detail** _12/15/2010_\
-_12/15/2010_\
 Crestwood Painting is the one you need for your interior painting.
 They are totally professional, reliable and committed to detail.
 The bid was accurate and complete, They always arrived on-time and worked all day.
-They were very organized, clean, very accommodating to our need and finished as planned.
+They were very organized, clean, very accommodating to our need and finished as planned.\
 Fred J.

-**I would recommend them to my closest friends**\
+**I would recommend them to my closest friends** _11/30/2010_\
-_11/30/2010_\
 Outstanding communication and desire to leave homeowners fully satisfied.
 While we came across many unexpected hurdles that made the project higher stress for all involved, Crestwood Painting remained professional and fair and provided great advising along the way.
 They went above and beyond in many ways to help in some of the unfortunate circumstances, and ultimately worked to make the end result a much improved exterior done with care and attention to detail.
-I would recommend them to my closest friends for any exterior work in Kansas City.
+I would recommend them to my closest friends for any exterior work in Kansas City.\
 Rob S.

-**Work Was Done VERY Neatly**\
+**Work Was Done VERY Neatly**
 _Nov.
 2, 2010_\
 The estimate turnaround was quick and included a rather detailed SOW as well insurance documentation --very professional and better than any of the others I'd received.
 Work started on time and stayed on-schedule.
 He was very honest and accommodating to helping us solve wood issues and gutter issues that were revealed at a very fair price, very professionally done.
 Work was done VERY neatly, cleaned up everyday, placed any tools or materials to remain on site out of the way and out of sight of neighbors.
 He was very thorough and careful to ensure that the work was being done according to our wishes.
 He performed several walk-arounds with us as work was being done and when the work was finished.
 He even came back after full payment to do some minor touch-ups!
 I have dealt with A LOT of contractors and I have rarely, if ever, encountered one as professional and committed as Mike.
-See Crestwood Painting's website--it's really helpful and everything they say on it about their quality of work is true!
+See Crestwood Painting's website--it's really helpful and everything they say on it about their quality of work is true!\
 Melissa M.

-**Outstanding Job**\
+**Outstanding Job**
 _Nov.
 4, 2010_\
 Crestwood Painting did an outstanding job painting the exterior of our house in the Brookside area a couple weeks ago.

 > They showed up on time every day and treated my home and property with care and respect.

 The thought of painting our house had been a huge headache for us for a couple years, so when my wife and I heard about Crestwood Painting, we figured we'd give them a try.
 Their price was very competitive, and their work was very detailed.
 Their office staff was courteous and thoughtful.
 Instead of me having to spend every free moment for weeks painting, the Crestwood crew took care of it all and did much better than I ever could have.
-Thank you, Crestwood!
+Thank you, Crestwood!\
 Owen C.

-**Great Service!**\
+**Great Service!**
 _Oct.
 28, 2010_\
 We used Crestwood Painting to paint our interior trim throughout our house.
 The work was great!
 The painter was very professional, clean and on time each day.
 After the work each day the house was left very clean and back in order.
 We plan on using Crestwood Painting again in the future.
-We would definitely recommend Crestwood Painting to anyone!
+We would definitely recommend Crestwood Painting to anyone!\
 Meagan C.

-**Highly Recommended**\
+**Highly Recommended**
 _Oct.
 4, 2010_\
 Crestwood Painting started & completed exterior painting of our two story frame house in Brookside.
 The work was very professional, thorough, and cooperative from the estimate phase through completion of the project.